 Persephone paused.
 “Hmm... well that’s not my really story to tell” and left it at that.

 Adam wondered what that meant, but mostly he was just happy that he would get to see a familiar face.
 Blue and he had never been friends per say, but she’s the closest he’d probably came to having a friend.
+She had told the other kids, he was her boyfriend, probably to stop the teasing that she would end up without a man like all the women in her family.
+He went along with it, because she was one of the only students to partner with him in class.
 He deliberately avoiding getting to close to other people, in case they started to ask too many questions, but he and Blue were friendly, and she liked his card tricks.
 Looking back, he reckoned she must have known about real magic, so he can’t see why she would have been impressed with his silly illusions, or she had wanted to learn them.

 “Well, first things first Adam, we’ve got to get you sorted into your house, so you can move out of the infirmary.
 And then, we’ll try and get you caught up the foundational material before classes start.
 It will be hard work, but you seem like a bright young man, so I'm sure you'll be fine.